sanyab03/QR-Generator-Chrome-Extension/README.md

   <h2>Credits:</h2>
            <p> This chrome extension was developed by Sanya Bansal </p>

-        <h2>Contributing:</h2>
-<p>Contributions to the QR Generator Chrome Extension are welcome!
-To contribute, please fork the repository, make your changes, and submit a pull request.</p>

 <h2>License</h2>
 <p>This project is licensed under the MIT License.</p>